Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Introduction

 We now make a definition and technical assumption related to the size of sets where $V$ is small.
-This provides information about the growth behavior of $V$ and can be used to improve the energy decay rate. \begin{definition} Define
+This provides information about the growth behavior of $V$ and can be used to improve the energy decay rate. \begin{definition} \ed{Let $\nu$ be the Lebesgue measure on $\Sb^1$.} Define